RaviHamidov/FyloLandingPage/ReadMe.md

 - All Project's code Organized I mean that Beautify, Readable, Understandable.

-- In this writen with BEM Methodology.
+- In this Project writen with BEM Methodology.

 - I use pure HTML & CSS only and write everything from scratch, Don't used utilize any no code tools like Wix, Wordpress etc.